coderobe/adventofcode/README.md

 # adventofcode

-This is an (incomplete) collection of my solutions for AoC 2017
+This is an (incomplete) collection of my solutions for AoC

-My main attempt with these was to explore and (ab)use the functional aspects of the Ruby programming language to its fullest extent, producing as little individual statements as possible.

 # Licensing